tiny-nuke/Evilginx-With-antibot-Avoid-Red-Pages-/README.md

 # Evilginx With antibot Avoid-Red-Page
-Modified Evilginx with Cloudflare Integration and AntiBot-Enhanced Office 365 Phishlet
+Modified Evilginx with Cloudflare Integration and AntiBot-Enhanced Office 365 Phishlets

 This  repository introduces a customized Evilginx framework optimized for seamless Cloudflares integration, coupled with an AntiBot-Enhanced Phishlet designed specifically for Office 365 phishing simulations.
 Key Features: